Medical Record Retention

 State and Federal Laws

-For the most part, state and federal laws regarding mandatory record retention time frames apply to hospitals or similar facilities rather than to a physician’s clinic.
-The Medicare Conditions of Participation (COP) require hospitals to retain records for five years (six years for critical access hospitals),1 whereas OSHA requires an employer to retain medical records for 30 years for employees who have been exposed to toxic substances and harmful agents.2 HIPAA privacy regulations have a six-year retention requirement,3 which follows the federal statute for limitations for civil penalties.4
+For the most part, state and federal laws regarding mandatory record retention requirements apply to hospitals or similar facilities rather than to physician practices.
+The Medicare Conditions of Participation (COP) require hospitals to retain records for five years (six years for critical access hospitals),1 whereas OSHA requires an employer to retain medical records for 30 years for employees who have been exposed to toxic substances and harmful agents.2 HIPAA privacy regulations require records to be retained for six years from when the record was created,3 which follows the federal statute of limitations for civil penalties.4

 Medical Board and Medical Association Policies and Recommendations

-When state or federal laws are silent on medical record retention, medical boards may have policies or recommendations on how long a physician should keep records.
-For example, the Colorado State Board of Medical Examiners Policy 40-07 recommends retaining medical records for a minimum of seven years after the last date of treatment for an adult and for seven years after a minor has reached the age of majority, or age 25.5 The California Medical Association has concluded that while a retention period of at least 10 years may be sufficient, it recommends that all medical records be retained indefinitely or, in the alternative, for 25 years.6
+When state or federal laws are silent on medical record retention, medical boards may be able to provide policies or recommendations on how long a physician should keep records.
+For example, the Colorado State Board of Medical Examiners Policy 40-07 recommends retaining medical records for a minimum of seven years after the last date of treatment for an adult and for seven years after a minor has reached the age of majority, or age 25.
+The California Medical Association has concluded that, while a retention period of at least 10 years may be sufficient, all medical records should be retained indefinitely or, in the alternative, for 25 years.5

-A decision by the California Court of Appeals7 challenged the protection traditionally afforded to physicians by the statute of limitations.
-The court held that when an injury or abnormality did not manifest itself within the statute of limitation or if the patient could not have discovered the problem within the required time frame, the statute of limitations was suspended until the injury became apparent.
-As such, the time frame for the patient to bring a malpractice action was several years after the care was provided.
+A decision by the California Court of Appeal (Fourth District)6 discussed the protection traditionally afforded to physicians by the statute of limitations.
+The court ultimately held (consistent with state law) that when an injury or abnormality does not manifest itself within the statute of limitation or if the patient could not have discovered that the injuries were caused by wrongdoing within the required time frame, the limitation period is not triggered.
+As such, the required time for the patient to bring a malpractice action may be extended for an additional period after the care was provided.

-Such companies may offer alternative methods for document management, such as electronic scanning and storage, which physicians may want to consider.
-Storing closed or archived records at your residence puts you at risk of damage from fire or flood, loss due to theft, or other unauthorized access.
+Many companies offer alternative methods for document management, such as electronic scanning and storage.
+Storing closed or archived records at your residence puts the records at risk of damage from fire or flood, loss due to theft, or other unauthorized access.
 You should also check state statutes and professional licensing agencies for state-specific requirements or recommendations.

 What Records Should You Retain?

-As to billing records, physicians should review bills for any reference to care provided.
-For example, review the bill to determine if it shows a limited examination or an annual physical with diagnostic tests obtained or requested.
+Review patient bills for any reference to care provided.
+For example, review a bill to determine if it shows a limited examination or an annual physical with diagnostic tests obtained or requested.
 If the billing document shows that care was provided, it may be in your best interest to keep the bill for as long as you retain the medical record.
-Otherwise, you need to retain it for the same length of time as other business records and in accordance with federal and state income tax requirements.
+Otherwise, you need to retain the bill for the same length of time as other business records and in accordance with federal and state income tax requirements.

-The Doctors Company understands that there are financial implications behind these recommendations.
-However, given the importance of the medical record in defense of a malpractice action, it is vital for the physician to have the record available to defend proper care.
+We understand that storing medical records for the recommended time can have a financial effect on the physician or practice.
+Given the importance of the medical record in defending a malpractice action, however, it is vital to ensure that the record is available to defend proper care.

 The guidelines suggested here are not rules, do not constitute legal advice, and do not ensure a successful outcome.
 The ultimate decision regarding the appropriateness of any treatment must be made by each health care provider in light of all circumstances prevailing in the individual situation and in accordance with the laws of the jurisdiction in which the care is rendered.